 What is the meaning of life?

-“What is the meaning of life?” can be a troubling inquiry, especially for someone struggling with a mood or anxiety disorder – in these days, no less.
+“What is the meaning of life?” can be a troubling inquiry, especially for someone struggling with a mood or anxiety disorder or burnout – in these days, no less.

 For instance, have you ever wondered why you get out of bed to take on another day?
 Think about it for a moment.
 I mean, we motivate ourselves to “rise and shine,” but why?